Skip to Main Content

 The Gale Powersearch Subject Guide is a great way to focus a subject.
 Let's say you're interested in paper folding, but don't know how to turn that into a term paper.
 You click on the Gale Powersearch link on the database page:

-You type in origami and search.
+Example: You type in origami and search.

 Dozens of choices appear.
 You scroll down the list and click on an aspect of interest: technology application.

-A list of articles appears.
-You can switch from Magazines to Academic Journals or News if you wish.
 An article may suggest further ways to focus your effort.
 For example, after looking at an article on mathematics and origami you might go to the Primo Library Search and look for origami AND mathematics, or origami AND engineering.
 You would find books, articles and video that you could use for a paper.

 Gale PowerSearch